EricRobertCampbell/mathsy-coding/ideas.md

   - Iterative affine transformations
 - Lindermayer systems
 - Creating a fern using iterated affine transformations
+- Spotify API - does artists' popularity seem to follow a power law?
+If so, what does the base seem to say about the artists themselves?

 ## Coding
 - Python Django testing